Menu

 • Early morning departure to Band-e Amir.

-• Return to Kabul.
+• Arrival in Kabul.

 • Visit Chicken Street, a famous “hippie street” known for its souvenirs.